Kdr0x/Kd_Shellcode_Loader/README.md

 ===== Details =====

-The Mar 18, 2021 update now features more error detection, ability to easily compile in 32-bit or 64-bit variations, command line arguents, a cleaner code format, and a document handle as may be required by the shellcode.
+The Mar 18, 2021 update now features more error detection, ability to easily compile in 32-bit or 64-bit variations, command line arguments, a cleaner code format, and a document handle as may be required by the shellcode.
 Use the "-h" command line switch to get the help information!

 The tool launches with no arguments from the user; as such there is no help output!
 Upon launching, it will first check for